sogairo/BT25049-IntoTheDeep/README.md

 # FTC Into the Deep - BT25049

-This is the BT25049 (BudjetTech) code used for the 2024-2025 Into The Deep competition
+This is the BT25049/BudjetTech code used for the 2024-2025 Into The Deep competition.

+Both TeleOp and Autonomous are included in seperate folders.